 Obligated suppliers must provide rebates to a wider group of customers who are in or at risk of fuel poverty.
 They have some discretion to vary the eligibility criteria to address their specific customer base, however the support must be directed at those in or at risk of fuel poverty.

-The mandatory criteria and guidelines are set out in the Warm Home Discount regulations.
+The mandatory criteria and guidelines are set out in the Warm Home Discount (WHD) guidance for suppliers.

 Support under the Broader Group element of the scheme is generally delivered on a first come, first served basis, with customers of participating suppliers applying directly for support.
 Most obligated suppliers open their applications over the summer and aim to pay out the rebates over the winter.

 Industry Initiatives: indirect help to fuel-poor customers

 The Industry Initiative element of the scheme allows suppliers to help fuel-poor customers through third parties.
 Depending on the obligated supplier’s programme and third party provider, it can include advice on energy saving, and help with reducing energy debts.